AC/DC: The Tesla–Edison Feud

 Edison relied heavily on tedious experimentation for most of his discoveries, a commitment which some historians attribute partially to his lack of formal education.
 Tesla, in contrast, was an emotionally driven dreamer with years of engineering training, which allowed him to work out theories before physically implementing them.
 Later in life, each man publicly criticized the other’s work.

 Clash of the lifestyles.
 Tesla was a germaphobe, fastidiously clean to the point of (allegedly) using seventeen clean towels a day, and claiming to have a “violent aversion against the earrings of women.”
-He once said that Edison, “lived in utter disregard of the most elementary rules of hygiene.”
+He once told the New York Times that Edison "had no hobby, cared for no amusement of any kind and lived in utter disregard of the most elementary rules of hygiene."

 Clash of the...similarities?
 Edison and Tesla were alike in some equally irreconcilable ways.
 Both were egocentrics who abhorred egocentricity in others.
 And both men required little sleep, which would have made for many long, grumpy hours in the workshop.